 ABOUT MARMAPUNCTURE & AYUVREDA

 Also known as Ayurvedic Acupuncture.
-Marmapuncture uses the ancient wisdom of Ayurvedic principles combined with Traditional Chinese Medicine (TCM) - Acupuncture.
-It involves the stimulation of Marma points which are energy centres in the body, which promotes balance and harmony to eradicate illness and disease within the body.
-Either pressure or tiny needles are used to stimulate the energy centres which will elicit healing within the body.
+Marmapuncture uses the ancient wisdom of Ayurveda with Traditional Chinese Medicine (TCM).
+It involves the gentle stimulation of Marma points - vital energy points in the body.
+Either pressure or tiny needles are used to restore balance and support natural healing.

 Balancing these doshas is essential for maintaining optimal health and well-being.